By Katherine Long | Editor and Tom Maguire | Associate Editor

 He never had a brother or a sister, so he cherishes the brotherhood of deacons.
 “We never broke down into cliques,” he said.
 “I would do anything for them.
 The wives feel like sisters to me. … To be numbered in [the group of deacons] is very humbling.”

-Deacon Tom’s wife, Barbara, a superb singer, is a member of the St. Joseph choir and she also plays guitar.
+Tom and his wife, Barbara, belong to St. Joseph Church in Camillus.
+A member of the choir and a guitar player, Barbara sings at Masses.
 Barbara’s support was crucial to his ordination, he said.
 He also praised his instructors: “They just want us to fulfill God’s will.”

-Deacon Grigson appreciates the care shown by Father Aiello and the expertise shown by instructors including Chorbishop Faris (canon law) and Father Shofany (the Psalms).
+Grigson appreciates the care shown by Father Louis F. Aiello, formation director for the Permanent Diaconate, and the expertise shown by instructors including Chorbishop John D. Faris (canon law) and Father Saba Shofany (the Psalms).

 Of the Psalms classes, he said: “Taking such ancient prayers and writing and helping us understand them was deeply spiritual, just wonderful.”

-The month of May saw two graduations and an ordination for the Harris family — “three great blessings,” Deacon Harris said.
+The month of May will see two graduations and an ordination for the Harris family — “three great blessings,” Harris said.

-During formation he really loved his class on pneumatology, the study of the Holy Spirit.
-The instructor, Father Shofany, helped him clarify the gift and fruits of the Holy Spirit, “given to all of us freely.”
+During formation Harris really loved his class on pneumatology, the study of the Holy Spirit.
+The instructor, Father Saba Shofany, helped him clarify the gift and fruits of the Holy Spirit, “given to all of us freely.”

 Another impressive class was homiletics — four years of it.
 “I’m really looking forward to preaching the Gospel,” he said.
 He marvels at the immense amount of prayer and preparation that goes into a homily, and he now has a greater appreciation of the priests and deacons who present homilies every weekend.
 “It’s humbling,” he said.

-As his ordination approached, he said: “It’s an exciting time for me, it’s an exciting time for my family.”
+As his ordination approaches, he said: “It’s an exciting time for me, it’s an exciting time for my family.”

-The deacon happily starts his fourth job now that he is ordained.
+The deacon-to-be will be happily starting his fourth job when he is ordained.

-Regarding his various roles, Deacon Lauri cited a “very simple process: I trusted God to balance everything for me, and he has.”
-Two years ago, the deacon said that before he entered diaconate training, God “kept hitting me in the back of the head saying, ‘Hey, I’m talking to you.’”
-Reminded of that comment recently, he said: “Not so much hitting me anymore.
+Of his various roles, Judge Lauri cited a “very simple process: I trusted God to balance everything for me, and he has.”
+Two years ago, the judge said that before he entered diaconate training, God “kept hitting me in the back of the head saying, ‘Hey, I’m talking to you.’”
+Reminded of that comment last week, he said: “Not so much hitting me anymore.
 I’ve learned to listen a little better, so he doesn’t have to hit me as hard.”

 His judgeship generally involves work on Tuesdays, plus times when he is called in.
 But that job is going well because of his great staff of court clerks.

 Of his diaconate classes he said: “My eyes have never been so opened on any subject in my life as they’ve been opened over the last few years about the Holy Spirit.”
-He also cited a 13-week class on the Holy Spirit that is going on at his parish, Sacred Heart.
+He also cited a 13-week class on the Holy Spirit that is going on at his parish, Sacred Heart in Cicero.

-The deacon praised Father for doing a great job.
+The judge praised Father Louis F. Aiello, formation director of the diocesan office of the Permanent Diaconate, for doing a great job.
 There have been no personality conflicts: “We’re all very, very close.
 That’s been awesome.”

-He also admires the family of his classmate Terrence O’Loughlin.
-Terrence was ordained a permanent deacon, and Terrence’s son, Patrick, was ordained a transitional deacon in the same ceremony.
-Deacon Lauri said: “You talk about a positive story of faith. … That’s just incredible.
+He admires the family of his classmate Terrence O’Loughlin.
+Terrence will be ordained a permanent deacon, and Terrence’s son, Patrick, will be ordained a transitional deacon in the same ceremony.
+The judge said: “You talk about a positive story of faith. … That’s just incredible.
 They’re humble people but, boy, are they faithful.”

 Wife: Sue Ellen